A multimedia corpus of siPhuthi

 |Collection Status||Collection online|

-The deposit will also include legacy materials produced by Dr. Simon Donnelly in the mid-90s.
+The collection will also include legacy materials produced by Dr. Simon Donnelly in the mid-90s.

-The deposit will contain a minimum of 60 hours of recordings: 40hrs of audio-video recordings from speakers of various ages depicting current use of siPhuthi and 20hrs of audio recordings from the mid-90s.
-More specifically, the deposit will comprise:
+The collection will contain a minimum of 60 hours of recordings: 40hrs of audio-video recordings from speakers of various ages depicting current use of siPhuthi and 20hrs of audio recordings from the mid-90s.
+More specifically, the collection will comprise:

 - 20hrs of time-aligned ELAN transcriptions, translations and annotations of audio-video recordings drawn from narratives (4hrs), interviews (3hrs), natural conversations (6hrs), direct elicitations using a diagnostic tool (6hrs) and songs (1hr), of which 12hrs will come from Daliwe and 8hrs from Sinxondo, Mohale’s Hoek and Qacha’s Nek.